River Dearne

-The River Dearne South Yorkshire, England flows roughly east for more than 30 km, from its source just inside West Yorkshire.
+The River Dearne in South Yorkshire, England flows roughly east for more than 30 km, from its source just inside West Yorkshire.
 It flows through Denby Dale, Clayton West, Darton, Barnsley, Darfield, Wath upon Dearne, Bolton on Dearne, Adwick upon Dearne and Mexborough to its confluence with the River Don at Denaby Main.
 Its main tributary is the River Dove, which joins it at Darfield.
 The river was one of those affected by the 2007 United Kingdom floods.

 The course of the river is accessible to walkers as the Dearne Way, a long distance footpath from Dearne Head to the river's junction with the Don.
 Places of interest along the Dearne include the Yorkshire Sculpture Park at West Bretton, and Monk Bretton Priory.
 The Dearne Valley below Barnsley is a regeneration area.

 The river has been subject to channel engineering to ease the problem of flooding.
 A new channel was constructed near its mouth in the 1950s, as the old route had been affected by mining subsidence.
 Washlands, which can be progressively flooded as water levels rise, were constructed in the 1960s and 1970s.
 A flood relief channel and a regulator to restrict the flow was built at Bolton upon Dearne.
 During the 2007 United Kingdom floods, the washlands filled to capacity but the regulator could not be operated as it had been vandalised.